Madison starts taking food scraps at drop-off sites

-The city of Madison on Monday started taking discarded food scraps from residents at its three Streets Division drop-off sites.
+The city of Madison on Monday started accepting discarded food scraps from residents at its three Streets Division drop-off sites to be composted or produce electricity.

-The program, which will run through the end of October, follows a successful curbside food scraps collection program last year, as well as a less-successful curbside program that ran from 2011 to 2018.
+The program, which will run through the end of October, follows a successful curbside food scrap collection program last year, as well as a less-successful curbside program that ran from 2011 to 2018.

 Acceptable items include fruits, vegetables, dairy products, coffee grounds, baked goods and pastas.
 The no-no list includes meat and bones, eggshells, food packaging, pet waste, the little stickers found on pieces of fruit and vegetables, nut shells, compostable plastics and hard food waste such as peach pits and corn cobs.

-More dos and don'ts can be found on the city's website and the Betterbin website and app allows users to see if specific items will be accepted in Madison.
-Streets Division workers will check what's brought in to the three sites — 4602 Sycamore Ave., 1501 W. Badger Road and 402 South Point Road — and toss banned materials into the trash.
+More dos and don’ts can be found at go.madison.com/food-scraps, and the Betterbin website and app allows users to see whether specific items will be accepted in Madison.
+Streets Division workers will check what’s brought to the three sites — 4602 Sycamore Ave., 1501 W. Badger Road and 402 South Point Road — and toss banned materials into the trash.

 Madison Recycling Coordinator Bryan Johnson said food scraps will go to the same Gundersen Health System biodigester in rural Middleton that the city used for the pilot program last year.